 Spring brings new life, beautiful blooms — and the start of wedding season!

-Warmer months are the most popular time of the year to get married, and the average wedding cost $35,329 in 2016.
+Warmer months are the most popular time of the year to get married, and the average wedding has increased in the past 5 years.
 You don’t need to spend thousands of dollars to have your dream wedding, but you should be prepared no matter what your budget is.
 Before you start picking out colors and venues, here are our tips to help you create and stay on budget for your big day!Read More »

 You may have heard that last month, one of the big banks announced they will no longer offer free checking for customers with low balances.